discordjs/guide/guide/popular-topics/threads.md

 ## Joining and leaving threads

-To join your client to a ThreadChannel, use the <DocsLink path="class/ThreadChannel?scrollTo=join" /> method:
+To join your client to a ThreadChannel, use the <DocsLink path="class/ThreadChannel?scrollTo=join" type="method" /> method:

 <!-- eslint-skip -->